 The Ocean Racing Club of Victoria

 The Ocean Racing Club of Victoria (ORCV), was formed as the Cruising Yacht Club of Victoria by a group of yachtsmen in 1949 and renamed in 1972.
 The ORCV was incorporated in 1986.
+Our Constitution (Rules) is downloadable here.

 The club was formed so that ocean races in Victorian waters could be efficiently developed and run by an organisation focusing specifically on the needs of ocean racers.
-We function as a non-profit organisation, which draws its membership from all of the major yacht clubs in Victoria, but do not compete with other yacht clubs by operating a clubhouse or marina facility.
+We function as a non-profit organisation, which draws its membership from major yacht clubs in Victoria, but do not compete with other yacht clubs by operating a clubhouse or marina facility.

 The objectives of the Ocean Racing Club of Victoria are to: